mouseless/baked/docs/features/coding-style.md

 ## Initializable

-Adds `TransientAttribute` to the services that has a `With` method.
-This coding style makes usages like `newEntity().With(name)` possible. `Transient` type's initializer parameters are added to query and invoked when constructing target
+Adds `TransientAttribute` to the services that has an `Initializer` method.
+This coding style makes usages like `newEntity().With(name)` possible.
+`Transient` type's initializer parameters are added to query and invoked when constructing target

+> [!NOTE]
+>
+> Default initializer method name is set to `With` if not specified

 ```csharp
 c => c.Initializable()